patowen/hypermine/docs/world_generation.md

 Similarly, in 3D, the dodecahedral tiling can be thought of as a set of planes dividing hyperbolic space.
 This interpretation of the dodecahedral tiling is important for understanding how the noise function works between nodes.

-To decide on a noise value for each node, we break the dodecahedral tiling up into this planes.
-We associate each plane with a randomly chosen noise value offset, such that crossing a specific plane in one direction increases or decreases the noise value by a specific amount, and crossing the same plane from the other side has the opposite effect.
+To decide on a noise value for each node, we break the dodecahedral tiling up into these planes.
+We associate each plane with a randomly chosen noise delta, such that crossing a specific plane in one direction increases or decreases the noise value by a specific amount, and crossing the same plane from the other side has the opposite effect.
 Once we decide on a noise value for the root node, this definition fully determines the noise value of every other node.

 The following diagram shows an example of the 2D equivalent of this algorithm.

-TODO: Picture of pentagonal tiling with each line labeled with the noise value offset, using arrows or something similar to show how this offset applies.
+TODO: Picture of pentagonal tiling with each line labeled with the noise delta, using arrows or something similar to show how this offset applies.
 The center of each pentagon is also labeled with a number with its current noise value.
 Integers are used everywhere to allow the reader to verify the math easily in their head.

-In this diagram, the randomly-chosen noise value offset of each line, along with the derived noise value of each node, is shown.
-Note how the difference in noise values between any two adjacent nodes matches the noise value offset of the line dividing them.
+In this diagram, the randomly-chosen noise delta of each line, along with the derived noise value of each node, is shown.
+Note how the difference in noise values between any two adjacent nodes matches the noise delta of the line dividing them.

 This algorithm allows for random variation while keeping nearby nodes similar to each other, which is what we need from a noise function.
 One notable quirk worth mentioning is that the noise value is unbounded, which currently means that hills and valleys in Hypermine can become arbitrarily high and deep, respectively.